2022–23 Women's England Hockey League season

-The 2022–23 Women's England Hockey League season (sponsored by Vitality) is the 2022–23 season of England's field hockey league structure and England Hockey Women's Championship Cup.
+The 2022–23 Women's England Hockey League season (sponsored by Vitality) was the 2022–23 season of England's field hockey league structure and England Hockey Women's Championship Cup.

 The season started on 24 September 2022.
 Surbiton are the defending league champions and Beeston are the defending cup holders.
+The Premier League play offs returned.

+East Grinstead won their first ever title after beating Surbiton 3–2 in the play off final.

+Beeston defeated Guildford in the England Hockey Women's Championship Cup final.